For Information On Wiring turnouts, Go To the Section On Wiring Turnouts.

 The Tortoise is known to occasionally short out the DCC

-instructions.
+had this problem.
 You can:

-Therefore, if you want to use Tortoise switch machines I suggest you use DCC friendly turnouts and you may want to avoid power routing the frog.
+If you want to use Tortoise switch machines I suggest you use DCC friendly turnouts or you may want to avoid power routing the frog.
 By not power routing the frog, you eliminate the concern about shorting the DCC power or the switch contacts burning up from damaging short circuit currents over time.
 DCC friendly turnouts have the point, closure, and frog rails already wired to the appropriate stock rail.
 Therefore you will not have long term trouble getting power from the points as you would with non-DCC friendly turnouts.

 SUGGESTION: Controlling a Tortoise - A Decoder Made Just For It!